grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/create-notification-templates.md

 To make alerts more concise, you can group multiple instances of a firing alert into a single email notification in a table format.
 This way, you avoid long, repetitive emails and make alerts easier to digest.

-Follow these steps to create a custom notification template that consolidates alert instances into a table:
+Follow these steps to create a custom notification template that consolidates alert instances into a table.

 1. First, you need to modify the alert rule to include an annotation that will later be referenced in the notification template.
 1. Enter a name for the **custom annotation**: In this example, we'll use _ServerInfo_.